-Total allowance for impairment was ISK 17 billion, as at September 2017, as compared to ISK 21 billion at end of year 2016.
+Total allowance for impairment was ISK 16.2 billion, as at 31 December 2017, as compared to ISK 21 billion at end of year 2016.
 Allowances have thus decreased during 2017, while the overall carrying amount has increased considerably.
 The decrease in allowances is mainly due to written-off loans, lower probability of default and improved collaterals.
-At 30 September 2017, 95 per cent. of the portfolio consisted of claims that were neither past due nor impaired.
+As at 31 December 2017, 95 per cent of the portfolio consisted of claims that were neither past due nor impaired.